 In our case, though, we’re firmly seated in the digital age.
 For the purposes of this article, user interface is the visual and interactive component of a website, mobile app, or piece of software.
 It’s the colors, fonts, photos, images, CTAs, buttons, layout, and so on.
 The behavior, structure, and features of a website or software application that users interact with are all considered UX — what you see on the surface (elements of interaction) is UI.
 The user interface and user experience complement one another, so getting both right is critical in today’s competitive market.

 Once you start thinking about it, you’ll notice conscious UI design decisions everywhere you go.
 Take this pillar page you’re on, for example.
 The body copy is on the left, and the table of contents is on the right.
 The “download the PDF” CTA has a shadow around it.
 The banner image at the top of the page is big and colorful.
 Each one of these elements is a conscious decision by MTM designers.
 The choices are based on what we think fits our brand voice and messaging.
 The same is true for every website you visit and every app you use on your phone.

 Why is UI So Important?

 A good user interface can’t bring people to your website, but it can certainly keep them there and keep them coming back.

 Little details can make all the difference.
-The color and shape of a button, the order in which elements appear on a page, and even whether items have a shadow around them can all subtly hint to the viewer what they should do next.
+Consider the color and shape of a button, the order in which elements appear on a page, and whether items have a shadow around them.
+These elements subtly hint to the viewer about what they should do next.

 Build a Creative Inventory